Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Numerical Simulation

 \section{Numerical Simulation}

-In this section, we discuss a scheme for simulating the regularised mean-field control problem \eqref{eq:mfl}.
+In this section, we discuss a scheme for simulating the strong formulation of the regularised mean-field control problem \eqref{eq:mfl}.
+We do this in the context of the model for government interventions from Subsection \ref{sec:toy_model}.
+Since the coefficients and cost functions of this model satisfy the assumptions of Theorem \ref{thm:all_equiv}, the particle (or finite banking system) system is well approximated by the strong mean-field control problem.
 We use a policy gradient method to search for optimal controls.
 That is, we approximate the dynamics \eqref{eq:mfl} for a parametrised control $\gamma$, compute the associated cost $J(\gamma)$, and then update the parameters of $\gamma$ based on the gradient of $J(\gamma)$ with respect to the parameters.